kcirred/aiu-fms-testing-utils/tests/MODEL.md

 ### Adding new expectations

+When adding new model expectations' tests, please ensure the following are included in the PR:

+- expectation tests in the form of pytests
-When adding new models expectations, please include in the PR with capture expectation tests added, the date of the image used to generate the file.**
+- the data of the image used to generate the file and versions of other key components

-Have a look at [this example](https://github.com/foundation-model-stack/aiu-fms-testing-utils/pull/48) of a PR adding a new model expectations' files and results.
+Have a look at [this example](https://github.com/foundation-model-stack/aiu-fms-testing-utils/pull/48) of a PR adding new model expectations' files and results.